cmu-delphi/covidcast-indicators/.github/pull_request_template.md

 Type of change (bug fix, new feature, etc), brief description, and motivation for these changes.

 ### Changelog
-Describe code/test/documentation changes and files added/removed.
+Itemize code/test/documentation changes and files added/removed.
 - change1
 - change2